AndreArsyan/CS665-Final-Project/README.md

 ## Project Scope
 - Only Green Line **B** branch.
+- Branch always starts from Boston College and ends with Government Center station.
+- Using a relative distance so that we can focus on the Notification feature, instead of train simulation.
-- Express Train will skip some stations, whil Regular Train will visit each station.
+- Express Train will skip some stations, while Regular Train will visit each station.
 - Distance is measured in seconds.
-For example, distance from BU East to BU Central is 120 seconds.
+For example, distance from BU East to BU Central is 2 seconds.
+- Ignore train speed.
+Every train is moving per second.
 - Notification System is given delay to simulate real life situation and to prove Thread effectiveness.

 ## Technical Challenges